Sunday, March 29, 2015

 My current 'Shut down' student - Part 2

 We agreed to teach Steve 3 times a week for one hour each time.
-We also informed his parents that we will be able to teach him only until the end of March.
+We also informed his parents that we would be able to teach him only until the end of March.

 From day one (25.1.2015) we started writing out 5 Dolch words a day and asked his mother to make sure he knows how to spell those words on his next visit.